Menu

 Why do I need to know this?

 At St Joseph’s we value writing.
-It is essential that we develop pupils’ writing within two-dimensional competences – transcriptional (spelling and handwriting) and compositional knowledge (articulating ideas and structuring them in speech and writing).
-We believe that teaching pupils’ competence in these two dimensions are essential.
+It is essential that we develop pupils’ writing within two clear ways – transcriptional (spelling and handwriting) and compositional knowledge (articulating ideas and structuring them in speech and writing).
+We believe that teaching pupils’ competence in these two areas are essential.
 In addition, pupils are taught how to plan, revise and evaluate their writing.
 These aspects of writing have been firmly embedded into the units of work across all year groups in school.
 As a school we have identified that the ability to write down ideas fluently depends upon effective transcription; that is, on spelling quickly and accurately through knowing the relationship between sounds and letters (phonics) and understanding morphology (word structure) and orthography (spelling structure) of words.
 We teach pupils that effective composition involves articulating and communicating ideas, and then organising them coherently for a reader.
 We strongly believe that writing for an audience and a clear purpose is essential.
 This requires clarity, awareness of the audience of vocabulary and grammar.
 Writing also depends on fluent, legible and speedy handwriting.

 Early Years Foundation Stage progression in writing